newsnowlabs/runcvm/README.md

       - Set container env vars `RUNCVM_KERNEL_PATH`, `RUNCVM_KERNEL_INITRAMFS_PATH` and `RUNCVM_KERNEL_ROOT`
    - Add device mounts for `/dev/kvm` and `/dev/net/tun`.
    - Set the seccomp profile to 'unconfined'.
-   - Set `/dev/shm` to the size desired for the VM's memory and set container env var accordingly.
+   - Set `/dev/shm` to the size desired for the VM's memory, set `RUNCVM_MEM_SIZE` env var accordingly, and set the container memory limit to the size plus 256Mb (a contingency for QEMU itself, along with virtiofsd, dnsmasq and other container contents)
    - Add necessary capabilities, if not already present (`NET_ADMIN`, `NET_RAW`, `MKNOD`, `AUDIT_WRITE`).
    - Only if requested by `--env=SYS_ADMIN=1`, add the `SYS_ADMIN` capability.
 - Executes the standard container runtime `runc` with the modified `config.json`.